ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 Library supports NUMA similarly as described in Cryptodev library section.

-Multiple logical cores should never share the same queue pair for enqueuing operations or dequeuing operations on the same compression device since this would require global locks and hinder performance.
-It is however possible to use a different logical core to dequeue an operation on a queue pair from the logical core which it was enqueued on.
+A queue pair cannot be shared and should be exclusively used by a single processing context for enqueuing operations or dequeuing operations on the same compression device since sharing would require global locks and hinder performance.
+It is however possible to use a different logical core to dequeue an operation on a queue pair from the logical core on which it was enqueued.
 This means that a compression burst enqueue/dequeue APIs are a logical place to transition from one logical core to another in a data processing pipeline.